Spend. Spend. Spend. The world of advertising is all about spending money to reach targeted geographies, targeted users, and generate revenue.

-If they remember anything in particular, the survey or interviewer can dive deeper on specifics such as brand tie-ins, sentiment, feelings, emotions, likes, and dislikes.
+If they remember anything in particular, the survey or interviewer can dive deeper into specifics such as brand tie-ins, sentiment, feelings, emotions, likes, and dislikes.

-If the respondent does, a path of questions is developed to help the market research team understand how the exposed recall audience liked the ad and their feelings toward it.
+If the respondent says yes, a path of questions is developed to help the market research team understand how the exposed recall audience liked the ad and their feelings toward it.

 Another option is to move in the unaided route which would look something like "Do you remember seeing an advertisement for laundry detergent in the past 24 hours?"

-Or even a more strict and blinded approach is, "What advertisements do you recall seeing on your social media feed in the past 24 hours?"
+A blinded approach asks respondents, "What advertisements do you recall seeing on your social media feed in the past 24 hours?"

+Keep this in mind as you are designing your ad recall survey.
 Obviously recall on a Superbowl commercial will be higher than a banner ad you run on a local news site in July.
-So keep this in mind as you are designing your ad recall survey.

 Drive Research is a national market research company, helping brands conduct ad recall and campaign evaluation surveys.
 Our experts have experience working with all industries to deliver high-quality insights that drive marketing strategies.